-Here is an interesting commentary by Mark Leonard (similar name, not the Star Trek actor) on the aftereffects of the UN Resolution 1440:
+Here is an interesting commentary by Mark Leonard (similar name, not the Star Trek actor)

 The truth is that Iraq, despite the noisy domestics, has actually been good for Europe and has considerably strengthened Britain's hand.
 Though the continent was divided on their tactics for handling the US, all countries shared three fundamental goals: firstly, to preserve the transatlantic alliance; secondly, to restore the authority of the UN; and thirdly, to prevent "pre-emption" from being established as a norm.
 Through an unplanned good-cop/bad-cop routine Europe has somehow met all these objectives. ...